lpredova/lpredova/README.md

 - 🧠 brainstorming and solving problems
 - 🔭 prototyping concepts and ideas
 - ✨ programming A+ quality web and fluid mobile apps
+- 🐞 debugging
+- 🚧 setting up architecture

 ### I can also help you find world class
-- 🎨 Design
+- 🎨 design
-- 🥁 SEO
+- 🥁 seo
-- 📚 Content creators
+- 📚 content creators